"

 Tank bags: those are generic, universal models, small to medium volumes.

 GoPro: recent models (currently, the 13).
-We will provide you with one memory card (256GB), one battery, and a couple of basic mounting hardware.
+We will provide you with one battery, and a couple of basic mounting hardware.
 If you wish to mount the camera in more complex ways other than on the helmet, please provide your own combination of mounting kit.
 You may also need to bring your own card reader to off load saved files from the card.

-Please read the Tour Terms & Conditions which include our Cancellation Policy in Paragraphs 12.1 (covid19 related cancellations) and 12.2 (cancellations as per the standard policy).
+Please read the Tour Terms & Conditions which include our Cancellation Policy.

 Check the Frequently Asked Questions.